Effectiveness and detection of denial of service attacks in Tor: Effectiveness of the attack

 So what are the resources required by our high-resource attacker?
-At the time of our measurements, the guard-only, exit-only, and guard-exit bandwidths of the deployed network were about $605$~MB/s, $300$~MB/s, and $365$~MB/s, respectively, so our attacker would have to provide about $97$~MB/s with guards and $65$~MB/s with exits.
-An attacker following our strategy of preferring guard-exit relays would therefore have to provide about $65$~MB/s of guard-exit bandwidth and $30$~MB/s of guard-only bandwidth.
-If she tries to keep a low profile by running her nodes at the median bandwidth for each type (about $333$~KB/s and $385$~KB/s for guard-exit and guard-only, respectively), she would have to run about $180$ guard-exits and $80$ guard-only relays.
-If instead she runs nodes in the $90$-th percentile by bandwidth (about $5.8$~MB/s and $4.4$~MB/s for guard-exit and guard-only, respectively), she would need to run about $11$ guard-exits and $7$ guard-only relays, which certainly seems well within reason.
-Our low-resource attacker really is low-resource, provided she has sufficient bandwidth to run nodes in the $90$-th percentile: she need only run two guard-exits and one guard-only relay.
-However, these very low numbers of relays may be a bit misleading, because in practice no relay can appear twice in a single circuit.
-If the attacker has very few nodes, then it seems possible that choosing paths without replacement could have an adverse effect on the attacker.
-For example, if the chosen guard makes up a significant contribution to the attacker's guard-exit bandwidth, then the probability of choosing a compromised exit may be much lower than that predicted by this model.
-We address this issue in the next section.
+At the time of our measurements, the guard-only, exit-only, and guard-exit bandwidths of the deployed network were about $1100$~MB/s, $251$~MB/s, and $751$~MB/s, respectively, so our attacker would have to provide about $185$~MB/s with guards and $100$~MB/s with exits.
+An attacker following our strategy of preferring guard-exit relays would therefore have to provide about $100$~MB/s of guard-exit bandwidth and $85$~MB/s of guard-only bandwidth.
+If she tries to keep a low profile by running her nodes at the median bandwidth for each type (about $435$~KB/s and $455$~KB/s for guard-exit and guard-only, respectively), she would have to run about $235$ guard-exits and $191$ guard-only relays.
+If instead she runs nodes in the $90$-th percentile by bandwidth (about $10$~MB/s and $9.5$~MB/s for guard-exit and guard-only, respectively), she would need to run about $10$ guard-exits and $8$ guard-only relays, which certainly seems well within reason.
+Our low-resource attacker really is low-resource, provided she has sufficient bandwidth to run nodes in the $90$-th percentile: she need only run one guard-exit and one guard-only relay.